elpapi42/comently-docs/docs/create-comment-with-user.md

-Now we will create a comment that was writen by an user, in the previous chapter we registered a user called "whitman" with an id "123456789", let create a comment with the user whitman:
+Now we will create a comment that was writen by an user, in the previous chapter we registered a user called `whitman` with an id `123456789`, lets create a comment with the user whitman:

 ```bash
 curl --request POST \